I had lunch last week with two friends who both opened up their own salon’s last year.

 - How many people walk or drive by the salon address?

-- Will you have other businesses as neighbours?
+- Will you have other businesses as neighbors?
 And will they attract a relevant audience?

 - How convenient is it for suppliers to make deliveries to the salon?